 how should the suit look

-Having a suit custom-made means that you can expect more comfort around the collar, decide on the length of the sleeves, and adjust the body length to complement your height.
+Having a suit custom-made means you can expect greater comfort around the collar, choose the sleeve length, and adjust the body length to complement your height.

 A lot of men try to dress for the body they want rather than the body they have.
 Therefore, they often pick a size that’s too baggy.
 When you pay a tailor to make a suit for you, you’ll receive expert advice on all these details.